Prologue: The Missing Nail

 "I was indeed."
 Plutarch Heavensbee says as he comes into our room.
 Following him is Haymitch, who's looking strangely sober.

 They decide to cut to the chase and give me the picture of what's going on: The underground movement to oppose the power of the Capitol.
 The effect we had when we were about to eat the berries, during our victory tour, and when I dropped that bombshell during the interview.
 Our symbolic nature.
 The plan to break us out of the Quarter Quell arena, including the participation of many of the victors plus the Gamemaker.
 The fact that now most of the districts are in full-scale rebellion; many are calling it the "Mockingjay Rebellion".
-That District Thirteen is indeed not only destroyed, but is the head of the said rebellion.
+That District Thirteen is indeed not only not destroyed, but is the head of said rebellion.
 And that we are headed there right now.

 "That's great!
 By the way, is Katniss doing alright?
 The line cut had me worried, but I didn't hear any cannon fire."